leoAshu/git-essentials/README.md

 > - If we want commit-3 and commit-2 to be in a diff patch, command will be:
 >   - `git diff commit1 commit3 > output.diff`

+### Apply diff patches:

+- Apply changes in a diff patch file to the working directory.
+- Makes changes, but not commits.
+- No commit history transferred.

+        // apply a diff patch file
+        git apply <file_name.diff>